VaaaarianZhou/GML-Group-Project/README.md

    Please be reminded that the script was designed to run in a computing cluster, and the $topk$ value (default = 10) is bound to the environmental variable **SLURM_ARRAY_TASK_ID**, which is default to 0 if not found.
 If you want to change the $topk$ value, you can ignore the **SLURM_ARRAY_TASK_ID** and set it manually.

 ## View Results
 4. Please check /result/result.csv for the experimental result in csv format.
-The scripts will also store the models in a directory named **model** under the working directory.
+The scripts will also store the model parameters in a directory named **model** under the working directory.